All your questions about ignition interlocks answered.

 You need to contact the service center prior to having service conducted on your vehicle in the event that the repair shop has questions about the interlock.
 Documentation must be provided if the power to the vehicle is interrupted as the unit will record the power disconnect and the reconnect.

 No. The unit has a back up lithium battery to protect the data log in memory.

 No. Proprietary software and a special interface connection is needed to communicate with the device.

-No. LifeSafer service providers are experienced in vehicle wiring.
-They will professionally install the system and when the device is removed the vehicle wiring will be securely restored.
+No. Experienced LifeSafer service providers will professionally install the system, and when the device is removed the vehicle wiring will be securely restored to its original condition.

 Most states currently have interlock programs in which service centers can assist you.
 You will need to contact your primary service center to be routed to the closest center for assistance.

 The unit can self diagnose problems and you will be able to confirm if the unit is having problems by the condition of the service light.
 Remote service is available for such emergencies.